MarioAngelov2/payment-system/readme.md

 ## 2. System Overview
 - High-level description of the system architecture
+  [
+    Payment System software.
+It provides ability to create a user profile and authenticate it when log in.
+    Each authenticated user can add up to 5 credit cards.
+It includes deposit into user's account and also sending to another account funds.
+  ]

-- Technologies used (Node.js, npm packages, database)
+- Technologies used (Node.js, npm packages, database) [

+  ]
 - Key functionalities (authentication, credit card management, transactions)
 - Diagram illustrating the system architecture (optional)